Back to articles list Articles Cookbook

 • Pay attention to the operator used to compare the subquery result.
 In our previous example, we used “=”; however, this operator should be used with subqueries that return only one row and only one column (also known as “scalar” subqueries).

-I suggest you read the article SQL Subqueries to see more beginner subquery examples explained in detaiI.
-Subqueries are also part of our SQL Basics course, a step-by-step tutorial that takes you through foundational SQL using examples and exercises.
+Subqueries are the topic part of our SQL Subqueries course, a step-by-step tutorial that takes you through foundations of subqueries using examples and exercises.

 Scalar or Non-Scalar Subqueries: That Is the Question